How to use and store vanilla

 - Reject the vanilla which has a tangy smell: they have not been refined and will have fermented.

-- Reject vanilla with hints of contaminants.
-Vanilla from new vanilla exporting countries is sometimes coated with shoe wax to color pods in black.
+- Discard vanillas that have contaminant notes.
+Vanillas from new vanilla exporting countries are sometimes coated with shoe wax to color pods black.

-- Discard the vanilla that seems to be coated with a quantity of oil, it may have been coated with vegetable or mineral oil.
-A well prepared vanilla shows the presence of essential vanilla oil on the surface, but it is a very fragrant oil.
+- Discard any vanilla that appears to be coated with an amount of oil, it may have been coated with vegetable or mineral oil.
+A well-prepared vanilla shows the presence of vanilla essential oil on the surface, but it is a very fragrant oil.
 In addition, this essential oil becomes resinous on good quality vanilla.
-Also beware of vanilla from the new exporting countries, they pull essential oil out of the pod with a vacuum packaging process but this process reduces the pod's ability to fight mold and other bacterial damage and does not does not replace ripening.
+Also beware of vanilla from new exporting countries, they pull the essential oil out of the pod with a vacuum packaging process but this process reduces the pod's ability to fight mold and other bacterial damage and does not does not replace refining.

-- Reject pods that show traces of white mold on the surface.
-You will not miss them when they have large white or yellow and sparkling plaques, but you must be attentive to the white spots which can appear on the foot or on the head hook.
+- Discard pods that show traces of white mold on the surface.
+You won't miss them when they have large white or yellow fluffy patches, but you need to be aware of any white spots that may appear on the toe or head hook before it becomes unrecoverable.

 - Finally, it is better to use a dry vanilla rather than a moldy vanilla.
 The dry and brittle vanilla forgotten in the back of your wardrobe may still surprise you!
 Rehydrate it 4 to 6 hours and you will be surprised how happy it can still bring you.

-When we are in the winter period, the vanilla that you bring back from your favorite market can undergo a little condensation because of the temperature changes between the market and your kitchen.
-If it has a little moisture on the surface, let it dry for 30 minutes in the open air before storing it in a glass jar of a size suitable for your bunch of vanilla.
-Keep an eye on it for a few days to make sure there is no mold growth.
+When it is winter, the vanilla that you bring back from your favorite market may experience a little condensation due to temperature changes between the market and your kitchen.
+If it has a little moisture on the surface, let it air dry for 24 hours before storing it in a glass jar of a size suitable for your vanilla bunch.
+Keep an eye on it for a few days to make sure no mold develops.

-If you notice a white spot, re-read the affected pod to avoid contaminating others.
-Rub the white dot and use it quickly.
-If you do not have time, split it in half and immerse it in your bottle of Rum (which will not complain !!) or put it in your sugar jar.
-You will stop fungal development and get great vanilla sugar!
+If you notice a white spot, remove the affected pod to avoid contaminating others.
+Rub the white point and use it quickly.
+If you don't have time, split it in half and plunge it into your bottle of Rum (who won't complain !!) or put it in your sugar jar.
+You will stop the fungal development and get a wonderful vanilla sugar!

 Similarly, when your pod has dried in the sugar, grind the pod with the remaining sugar and you are with a great vanilla sugar for pastry.

-If none of these methods are close at hand, simply dry the pod to stop fungal development.
-The quickest method is to light your stove for a few minutes, then turn off and allow the free pod to dry in the rest of the stove heat.
-Your dry pod can be used without press later; either rehydrated or ground into a powder.
+If neither of these methods is at hand, simply dry the pod to stop fungal growth.
+The quickest method is to light your stove for a few minutes, then switch off and let the loose pod dry in the heat rest of the stove.
+Your dry pod can be used without a press later; either rehydrated or ground into powder.

 The shelf life of vanilla